time2fishman/qa-enter-wanted/README.md

 numeric: numbers only, 0-9

-special: these are any characters other than numbers and letters, including blank spaces ' '
+special: these are any characters other than numbers and letters, including blank spaces ' ' - Periods '.' should not be allowed, as it will break message parsing.

 * Header: Required, 9-19 characters in length, any allowed
 * MKE: Required, 2-4 alpha/special characters in length